MITRECND/WhoDat/pydat/README.md

-As privacy concerns reduce the amount of visibile data, the abaility to pare down data has become considerably more important, to aid to this a new keyword/token has been added: `!!NULL!!`.
+As privacy concerns reduce the amount of visibile data, the abaility to pare down data has become considerably more important, to aid to this a new keyword/token has been added: `!NULL!`.
 The null token allows one to search for fields that are not filled.
 For example:

 >
-    registrant_name: !!NULL!!
+    registrant_name: !NULL!

 The above query would return all records where the registrant_name was empty.
 Note that this should be used along with other queries and is less useful